stellar/stellar-core/src/ledger/readme.md

-but when it comes to actually applying them, they need to be sorted such that transactions for a given account are applied in sequence number order and also randomized enough so that it becomes unfeasible to submit a transaction and garantee that it will be executed before or after another transaction in the set.
+but when it comes to actually applying them, they need to be sorted such that transactions for a given account are applied in sequence number order and also randomized enough so that it becomes unfeasible to submit a transaction and guarantee that it will be executed before or after another transaction in the set.

 See TxSetFrame::sortForApply for more detail.